bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/connect-health/active-directory-aadconnect-health-operations.md

 ### Allow users or groups access to Azure AD Connect Health
 The following steps show how to allow access.
 #### Step 1: Select the appropriate access scope
-To allow a user access at the *all service instances* level within Azure AD Connect Health, open the main blade in Azure AD Connect Health.<br>
+To allow a user access at the <em>all service instances</em> level within Azure AD Connect Health, open the main blade in Azure AD Connect Health.<br>

 #### Step 2: Add users and groups, and assign roles
 1. From the **Configure** section, click **Users**.<br>